 If I was taking pics that I really thought needed more processing, or were going to be used for something special, I’d still go the old route.
 It has lots of redundancy, and gives the best quality results.
 I don’t intend to do a wedding again, but if I did, that’s how I’d do it (actually, I took even more precautions that day, but that’s another story).
 For day-to-day stuff, though, it was taking too much time and effort.

-As for copying to my Mac (Amazon UK, Amazon US), I won’t create a folder, copy the pics, then import them into Aperture.
+As for copying to my Mac (Search for "Mac" on: DuckDuckGo, Amazon UK, Amazon US), I won’t create a folder, copy the pics, then import them into Aperture.
 I now plug in the camera with a cable sitting on my desk ready, run Aperture, turn on the camera, and import the pics directly.
 It means the pics are stored in the Aperture library, but I’m ok with that.
 I’m letting go of a bit of control for a lot of convenience and speed.
 They can be moved out again later if I want to.
 Also, because there’s no RAW conversion to do, Aperture doesn’t seem to take anywhere near as long to process the images once they’re imported.

-I’m also making a bit more use of some Aperture (Amazon UK, Amazon US) presets I’ve downloaded from various sources, which gives me some of the fun of quick filter effects that I’m used to in iPhone (Amazon UK, Amazon US) apps.
+I’m also making a bit more use of some Aperture (Search for "Aperture" on: DuckDuckGo, Amazon UK, Amazon US) presets I’ve downloaded from various sources, which gives me some of the fun of quick filter effects that I’m used to in iPhone (Search for "iPhone" on: DuckDuckGo, Amazon UK, Amazon US) apps.
 Exporting to Flickr still takes a while, but it’s just left to run, and the results do look good.

 In the end, I’m paying almost nothing in lost image quality, at least as far as I can see; and I’m gaining a lot of time and ease.
 I’ve only really tried it once with a real day’s photos, so it might all change again next week, but so far it feels quite liberating.